Handmade Column

 Q.7

-The color rubs off after painting.
+The color rubs off after drawing.

 A.7